 River Basin Days at FRDC

 The River Basin Days events happen at various parks around the Lower Mainland.
-On January 13th in 2024, for example, the event was at the Surrey Bend Regional Park where attendees learned about the basics of weather.
+On Saturday, March 8th in 2025, the event is at the Campbell Valley Regional Park where attendees can use their five senses of touch, sight, hearing, smell and taste to explore nature.

 Events at the Centres